-Pendolo in the east is home to a welcoming village on the southern shores of Poso Lake, Indonesia’s third largest, where you can chill out by the beach, swim in the pristine lake and enjoy hilltop views.
-On the northern shoes of the lake, you will find Tentena village where churches and hills covered by clove trees hide the spectacular Air Terjun Salopa waterfalls.
+Pendolo in the east is home to a welcoming village on the southern shores of Poso, the third-largest lake in Indonesia, where you can chill out by the beach, swim in the pristine lake and enjoy hilltop views.
+On the lake's northern shores, you will find Tentena village, where churches and hills covered by clove trees hide the spectacular Air Terjun Salopa waterfalls.

 To snorkel in Central Sulawesi's only coral reef, go north where, next to Poso, you will find Matako and Toini beaches and Rumah Katu Marine Park in Madale.
 You can head to Lembomawo to appreciate local wood carvings.
 Facing the Togean islands in the east is Ampana, a quiet town with a nice market close to the Tanjung Api National Park where you may meet endemic species such as the pygmy buffaloes and babi rusa as well as crocodiles!
 At the eastern point of the peninsula, you will find Bangkiriang Natural Reserve, home to the 75m Lukuk waterfalls and important species of endemic birds.